Atlantic Capital Bancshares, Inc. (NASDAQ:ACBI) Insider Robert R. Bugbee II Sells 1,000 Shares

-Atlantic Capital Bancshares, Inc. (NASDAQ:ACBI) insider Robert R. Bugbee II sold 1,000 shares of the company’s stock in a transaction dated Monday, October 11th.
-The shares were sold at an average price of $27.52, for a total value of $27,520.00.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Atlantic Capital Bancshares, Inc. (NASDAQ:ACBI) insider Robert R. Bugbee II sold 1,000 shares of the firm’s stock in a transaction that occurred on Monday, October 18th.
+The stock was sold at an average price of $27.15, for a total transaction of $27,150.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.

-Atlantic Capital Bancshares (NASDAQ:ACBI) last posted its quarterly earnings data on Thursday, July 22nd.
-The bank reported $0.58 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.52 by $0.06.
-Atlantic Capital Bancshares had a return on equity of 12.75% and a net margin of 38.08%.
-The company had revenue of $29.24 million during the quarter, compared to analyst estimates of $28.23 million.
-On average, analysts expect that Atlantic Capital Bancshares, Inc. will post 2.23 EPS for the current year.
+Atlantic Capital Bancshares (NASDAQ:ACBI) last posted its earnings results on Thursday, July 22nd.
+The bank reported $0.58 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.52 by $0.06.
+Atlantic Capital Bancshares had a net margin of 38.08% and a return on equity of 12.75%.
+The firm had revenue of $29.24 million during the quarter, compared to the consensus estimate of $28.23 million.
+On average, research analysts expect that Atlantic Capital Bancshares, Inc. will post 2.23 earnings per share for the current year.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-BlackRock Inc. raised its position in Atlantic Capital Bancshares by 4.1% during the first quarter.
-BlackRock Inc. now owns 1,623,227 shares of the bank’s stock valued at $39,120,000 after purchasing an additional 63,836 shares in the last quarter.
-Vanguard Group Inc. raised its position in Atlantic Capital Bancshares by 2.6% during the second quarter.
-Vanguard Group Inc. now owns 1,010,761 shares of the bank’s stock valued at $25,734,000 after purchasing an additional 25,832 shares in the last quarter.
-The Manufacturers Life Insurance Company raised its position in Atlantic Capital Bancshares by 3.1% during the second quarter.
-The Manufacturers Life Insurance Company now owns 654,816 shares of the bank’s stock valued at $16,671,000 after purchasing an additional 19,832 shares in the last quarter.
-State Street Corp increased its holdings in shares of Atlantic Capital Bancshares by 7.3% in the second quarter.
-State Street Corp now owns 387,291 shares of the bank’s stock worth $9,860,000 after buying an additional 26,399 shares during the period.
-Finally, Goldman Sachs Group Inc. increased its holdings in shares of Atlantic Capital Bancshares by 11.8% in the second quarter.
-Goldman Sachs Group Inc. now owns 365,417 shares of the bank’s stock worth $9,303,000 after buying an additional 38,686 shares during the period.
-Institutional investors and hedge funds own 84.96% of the company’s stock.
+Institutional investors have recently bought and sold shares of the stock.
+Eaton Vance Management acquired a new stake in Atlantic Capital Bancshares in the 1st quarter valued at approximately $26,000.
+Metropolitan Life Insurance Co NY grew its stake in shares of Atlantic Capital Bancshares by 99,685.7% in the second quarter.
+Metropolitan Life Insurance Co NY now owns 6,985 shares of the bank’s stock worth $178,000 after acquiring an additional 6,978 shares in the last quarter.
+Caxton Associates LP acquired a new position in shares of Atlantic Capital Bancshares in the first quarter worth $237,000.
+CIBC Private Wealth Group LLC acquired a new position in shares of Atlantic Capital Bancshares in the first quarter worth $241,000.
+Finally, Susquehanna International Group LLP acquired a new position in shares of Atlantic Capital Bancshares in the second quarter worth $259,000.
+Hedge funds and other institutional investors own 84.96% of the company’s stock.

 Atlantic Capital Bancshares, Inc is a holding company, which engages in the provision of commercial banking services.
 The company offers an array of credit, treasury management, and deposit products and services.
 It also provides capital markets, mortgage banking, and electronic banking services to its corporate, business, and individual clients.